 I cut my strips using a rotary cutter and an acrylic ruler with a 45º marking.
 The straight of grain is lined up with a vertical line on the cutting mat.
 The 45º line is then lined of with a horizontal line on the cutting mat.
 This will give you the true bias.
 Once you cut the first strip just use your ruler to continue cutting 1 1/2 inch strips on the bias.
 Once cut stitch them together in the length needed as per this tute.
 ETA: This sort of cutting is for short strips which are often what is needed in sewing for children.
 In the tutorials are a method for cutting miles of bias, if you need a lot.

 I then place the cording ball in my lap with lots of cord unwound freely.
 I then run the end of the cord around my neck .
 Now I start to place it inside the folded bias strip.
 I use a 5 space pintuck foot.
 The corded side is placed into the center slot.
 I then reposition my needle to the right, using number #3 if you have a Pfaff.
 I start stitching with needle down.
-Every six inches I lift the presser foot and let the fabric relax.
+Every six inches lift the presser foot and let the fabric relax.
 Failure to do this can give you ripples.
 I use a 3.0 stitch length.
-As I do each pass on the bias the stitch length gets narrower.
+As I do each pass on the bias the stitch length gets shorter.
 Two reasons: first, often in placing the piping strip, a marriage needs to happen between a starting and ending part of the strip.
 The larger stitch length allows you to easily rip out the stitching , stitch the two ends together, and then replace the the needed length of cord.
 It also makes for easily undoing the stitching to remove the cording from any seam allowances.
 Cording should not ever cross a seam allowance.
 Always pull it out and remove it.
 The second reason for the larger stitch length is to reduce bulk in the stitching line.
 You will be using three passes of stitching before you are done so by making each pass a smaller stitch you will get the needed strength and reduce some bulk in the stitching line.

 Once the piping is all stitched take your fingers and run them down the length of the piping removing any ripples or stretch that can happen while stitching.
 Do this before installing in the garment.